yusufshakeel/pizza-microservice-backend/README.md

 This has user details.

+This is running on port: 10101

 ## Service: Product

 This has product details.

+This is running on port: 10102

 ## Service: Cart

 This handles the user cart.

+This is running on port: 10103

 ## Service: Payment

 This handles the payment.

+This is running on port: 10104

 # Payment Service Provider